Let’s go back in time… before you had your first pitch meeting… before you even started writing… to when you first realized how much you loved movies.

 But then, when you wanted to become a professional writer, you started learning about screenplay structure.
 You realized that all movies, all stories, have similar structural features.

-There is a similar structure to meetings–and it’s used by top writers, directors, and producers.
+There is a similar structure to pitch meetings–and it’s used by top writers, directors, and producers.

-Just as screenplays are structured in three acts, meetings are structured in five stages.
+Just as screenplays are structured in three acts, pitch meetings have five stages.

 If you ignore the five stages and just try to “wing it” in the room, you’re like a writer trying to write a screenplay without understanding basic three-act structure.